Parish and Diocesan Updates

 Whether we can see each other at Mass now or later, we will always be praying to God for one another!

-We are now live streaming two of our weekend Masses.
-For the links, go to the Mass Times page listed above.
+We are now live streaming one weekend Mass at each of our parishes.
+For day and time, go to the Mass page listed above.

 DAILY WEEKDAY MASSES